J. J. Birden

-LaJourdain J. Birden Sr. (born June 16, 1965) is a former professional American football player who was selected by the Cleveland Browns in the 8th round of the 1988 NFL Draft.
+LaJourdain J. Birden Sr. (born June 16, 1965) is an American former professional football player who was selected by the Cleveland Browns in the eighth round of the 1988 NFL draft.

-A 5'10", 157-lb. wide receiver, Birden graduated from Lakeridge High School in Lake Oswego, Oregon, and the University of Oregon.
+A now retired wide receiver, Birden graduated from Lakeridge High School in Lake Oswego, Oregon, and the University of Oregon.
 He played in 9 NFL seasons for the Kansas City Chiefs and Atlanta Falcons from 1988 to 1996.

-College Career
+College career

 Weighing just 140 pounds by the end of his senior high school season, Birden was considered too small to be an NCAA receiver and was not offered any football scholarships.
 His speed did earn him several track-and-field scholarship offers though, and he selected Oregon because it was the only one in which he would be allowed to play football as well.
 Joining the team as a walk-on in 1984, Birden caught just six passes in his first two seasons.
 He made the starting lineup as a junior, but injuries over his final two years resulted in him just catching 39 total passes during that timespan.
 He finished his four seasons at Oregon with 45 receptions for 739 yards and a touchdown.
 He later admitted "I had a very unimpressive college career".

-NFL
+Professional career

-Despite his undistinguished college career, Birden still received an invite to the 1988 NFL combine, where his speed was impressive enough to get Cleveland Browns coach Marty Schottenheimer to select him in the 8th round of the 1988 NFL draft with the 261st pick.
+Despite his undistinguished college career, Birden still received an invite to the 1988 NFL Combine, where his speed was impressive enough to get Cleveland Browns coach Marty Schottenheimer to select him in the 8th round of the 1988 NFL draft with the 261st overall pick.
 However, a knee injury kept him on injured reserve in the 1988 season and cost him a chance to qualify as a sprinter for the 1988 US Olympics team.
 After the season, Schottenheimer left the team to coach in Kansas City and Birden was cut.
 Birden received several offers from other teams, but his lingering knee injury limited him to spending the 1989 season on the Dallas Cowboys practice squad.
 After that season, Birden was released again.

-In 1990, Bireden rejoined his former coach Marty Schottenheimer on the Kansas City Chiefs.
+In 1990, Birden rejoined his former coach Marty Schottenheimer on the Kansas City Chiefs.
 Birden was cut during training camp, but re-signed a few weeks later and went on to play for Kansas City for the next five seasons.
 His first two years were as a backup, which featured an 8-catch, 188-yard, 2-touchdown performance in the final game of the 1991 season.
 In 1992, Birden made the starting lineup and started in 40 of his 45 games with the Chiefs over the next three seasons.
 He also started in all 22 games he played for the Falcons before retiring.

 Birden finished his career with 244 receptions for 3,441 yards and 17 touchdowns.
 He also played in nine playoff games, catching 33 passes for 429 yards and three touchdowns in that span.